Country Guide: Kosovo

 - Copy of Kosovo ID (returning residents)

 - Copy of United Nations Interim Administration Mission in Kosovo (UNMIK) ID

-- Work Certificate made in Pristina by the Organization (Diplomats)
+- Work certificate made in Pristina by the diplomatic organization (diplomats)

 - All documents required for personal effects are necessary for the import of motor vehicles.